|

 contacts and potential employers.

-- Diary of the creation of a home page - of interest to those creating a home page.
+Diary of the creation of a home page - of interest to those creating a home page.
 This turned out to be much more wide ranging and significant than foreseen or the title suggests.
 It not only covers the "Site" but has a lot of the activities on the overall software system have spilled into the diary as they came out of the activity of creating a Site.
-It covers our experiences of Mobile computing and now extends to 6 parts.
-It has not been kept up so much recently as the Howto Series and Small Firms structure has become established.
+It covers our experiences of Mobile computing and now extends to over 30 parts.
+It covers the original work and often drafts new documents or updated sections in the Howto Series.

 hierarchical, including an index on the home page and lots of